Performing Arts Partners Program

 The Performing Arts Partners Program funds the distribution of free tickets to UFPA-presented performances to non-profit, charitable organizations in the Heart of Florida region.
 The program allows groups to bring their clients or constituents, who might not otherwise have access to the live performing arts, to UFPA-presented events.
 Learn More »

 UFPA brings artists into the classroom setting to conduct workshops, talk about their art, and answer students’ questions.
 Available to students of all ages, UFPA can tailor the experience to best fit your students’ learning goals and experience.

 Through grant and private funding support, University of Florida Performing Arts provides free School-Day Performance opportunities to K-12 students at the Phillips Center.
-UFPA covers the artist fees, facility fees and school bus costs associated with these opportunities, resulting in NO CHARGE to the student or school.
+UFPA covers the artist fees, facility fees, and school bus costs associated with these opportunities, which means there is no charge to the student or school.

 For more information about School-Day Performances or to be included on the UFPA School-Day Performances email list, please contact Derek Wohlust at 352-273-2464 or email firstname.lastname@example.org.

 AIM Together represents a groundbreaking partnership between University of Florida Performing Arts (UFPA) and Shands Arts in Medicine (AIM) in Gainesville, Florida.
-This project brings world-class performing artists from UFPA’s season into health care settings to provide performances and interactive arts events to individuals who, due to illness, age, disability and challenging socio-economic and geographic circumstances have little or no access to the arts.
+This project brings world-class performing artists from UFPA’s season into health care settings to provide performances and interactive arts events to individuals who, due to illness, age, disability, and challenging socio-economic and geographic circumstances have little or no access to the arts.
 Learn More »